Correlation Between Power Dividend and Cutler Equity

 Strong

 Over the last 90 days Power Dividend Index has generated negative risk-adjusted returns adding no value to fund investors.
-In spite of fairly strong forward indicators, Power Dividend is not utilizing all of its potentials.
-The current stock price disturbance, may contribute to short-term losses for the investors.
+In spite of latest weak performance, the Fund's forward indicators remain strong and the current disturbance on Wall Street may also be a sign of long term gains for the fund investors.

 Cutler Equity